mattray/managed_chef_server-cookbook/README.md

 # Testing

 There is a [.kitchen.yml](.kitchen.yml) that may be used for testing with Vagrant.
-The [.kitchen.vagrant.yml](.kitchen.vagrant.yml) may be symlinked as **.kitchen.local.yml** and used with local caches and examples caching the chef-server.rpm and chefdk.rpms to speed up testing.
+The [.kitchen.vagrant.yml](.kitchen.vagrant.yml) may be symlinked as **.kitchen.local.yml** and used with local caches to speed up testing.
 If you want to use Docker, [.kitchen.dokken.yml](.kitchen.dokken.yml) may be used but it does not persist changes between runs and is thus not significantly faster (it's slower than Vagrant with caching).
-Each contains the following Suites:
+The following Suites map to example [policyfiles](policyfiles) that may be repurposed as necessary:

 ## default

 Tests simple installation and creation of the managed Chef user and organization.

-## backup

-Adds automated backups via `cron` to the default recipe.

 ## restore

 Restores the Chef server from a backup with policyfiles. `kitchen verify restore` ensures the policyfiles were restored properly.

+## cron

+Checks the chef-client is in the crontab

+## backup

+Checks the backup script is in the crontab and backups directories are available.

 ## policyfile